|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 3. Monitor changes to the online Master File (database) through transaction logging, so deleted data records are identified and reported.

 4. Flexible online reporting capability allows the user to request and print 27 different Database Control Reports, including a general report writer (Print User Defined Report procedure DB12 for data mining) by specifying report selection parameters and a report sort option.
+One-time ad-hoc database reports are easily printed.

 5. For real-time Bar Chart Dashboard (No. 1), a daily (or monthly) bar chart of the number of database transactions is shown under the database control menu.
 Up to 4 different real-time transaction dashboards for database transactions are displayed: Two real-time Bar Chart Dashboards and two real-time List Dashboards.
 A Report History Dashboard is displayed under the parameter prompts for a DB report or inquiry procedure showing the last 12 runs.